 - Click on Save and Next.

-- Assignments – Select an Azure AD group containing devices or you can add all devices or all users.
+- Assignments: Select an Entra security group containing Windows devices.
+You can also click on Add all devices or All users.
 Click Next.

-Launch the EXE app blocked by Applocker rule, you should see below message:
+Launch the EXE app blocked by the Applocker rule, you should see the below message:

 Applocker Event ID 8004

-You can locate AppLocker related events in the Event Viewer by following below steps:
+You can locate AppLocker-related events in the Event Viewer by following the below steps:

 - Go to Start > Search for Event Viewer.